-Bring your knees towards your chest and then rotate your pelvis as you do so while stretching the spine and bringing your arms back over your head-similar to an abdominal crunch motion.
+Bring your knees towards your chest and then rotate your pelvis as you do so while stretching your spine and bringing your arms back over your head similar to an abdominal crunch motion.
 After a short break, repeat from the starting position.
 Do 10 reps.

 4. Reverse crunch

 This type of crunch focuses on your lower abdomen.